pap3rhat/visualization-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains the code for my bachelor's thesis at University of Bielefeld in the winter semester 22/23. <br />
+This repository contains the code and some supplementary information (in german) for my bachelor's thesis at University of Bielefeld in the winter semester 22/23. <br />
 The topic is: *"Entwicklung von Visualisierungswerkzeugen zur Auswertung von VR-Navigationsexperimenten beim Menschen"*(Development of visualization tools that can be used to evaluate vr-navigation-experiments performed by humans).

 More precisely the task was to find ways of visualizing "meta-data" that humans might use when navigating through a VR-world.
 This "meta-data" includes things such as how the environment moves in respect to oneself or how sharp/blurry one perceives parts of the environment. <br />
 The task also included creating a system to replay .CSV files that contain movement (position + orientation) data.
 In order to always have access to such files this project also contains a recorder. <br />